Whether you meditate every day or have never heard of meditation, here are six simple steps that will improve your life and help you relax!

 Often though, what we need to do is similar to maintenance on our vehicles.
-When you purchase a new vehicle it can be considered maintenance free – but only for a while!
-Regular ‘checkups’ are required – oil change, fluids, filter, eventually brakes and so on.
-If you don’t take care of them then they will build up and one thing leads to another, creating an even a bigger problem on your hands.
+When you purchase a new vehicle, it can be considered maintenance-free – but only for a while!
+Regular ‘checkups’ are required – oil change, fluids, filter, eventually brakes, and so on.
+If you don’t take care of them, they will build up, and one thing leads to another, creating an even bigger problem on your hands.

 Making meditation part of your routine.

-The 6 simple steps
+The six simple meditation steps

-- Sit at your desk with your eyes closed (if possible)
+- Sit at your desk with your eyes closed (if possible).

-- Take three deep breathes – so that you can feel the oxygen go from your lungs to your brain
+- Take three deep breathes – so that you can feel the oxygen go from your lungs to your brain.

-- Picture a box and pull all of the thoughts from your mind into that box
+- Picture a box and pull all of the thoughts from your mind into that box.

-- Relax the muscles in your face as you do this
+- Relax the muscles in your face as you do this.

-- Remind yourself that all of these thoughts are important and you will get them back when you need them, at the moment you will allow yourself to switch gears with focus and success
+- Remind yourself that all of these thoughts are important, and you will get them back when you need them.
+At the moment, you will allow yourself to switch gears with focus and success.

-- Take a final deep breath
+- Take a final deep breath.